timothy-mcroy/mapper/doc/source/installation.rst

 Installation
 ------------

 The Python Mapper archive can be extracted anywhere.
-Then add the ``mapper`` directory to the Python path.
+Then add the directory where the files were extracted to `Python's search path <http://docs.python.org/2/install/#inst-search-path>`_.
+(Ie., add the directory which contains ``mapper`` as a subdirectory to the Python path.)
+The GUI tries to automatically adjust the Python path, so the last step is probably not necessary if you wish to use only the GUI.

 (Later, I'll provide a proper ``distutils`` setup, so users will not need to worry about the Python path.)